 Do you have HAPPY FEET that make YOU dance!?!

 I began teaching kickboxing classes in 2006, and then running in 2008.
 I’ve always had to search high and low for “good” shoes that were just perfect for my feet and weirdly enough, would protect my knees.
 Stupid knees.
 Doctors initially diagnosed me with patellofemoral stress syndrome—aka, I had womanly hips.
 Gee, thanks.

 Running was my icing on the cake–it was kind of liberating and motivating.
 I completed feats that I had never even thought of, and along with that I found a whole new love for my body and the health of it.
 Fast forward to summer of 2011 (when I was training for a half marathon since the winter) and discovered that something was going on with my body that just didn’t like running—my left knee!
 It was extremely painful and ultimately ended my love for running…for the time being.

-Since 2008, I had orthotics in my running shoes.
+Since 2008, I had foot orthotics in my running shoes.
 They worked great, and I didn’t have any knee discomfort while running or even teaching kickboxing classes.
 In fact, I was becoming faster and doing pretty well—at least I thought.
-Come to find out, the orthotics began to do horrible things for my feet: they caused my ankle and calcaneus (the back bone of my foot) to be unaligned.

 Enter barefoot training research.